 Directive to Protect Chesapeake Forests

-In 2006, Bay Program partners produced a report entitled The State of Chesapeake Forests, which was the impetus for an Executive Council directive, Protecting the Forests of the Chesapeake Watershed.
-The directive seeks to protect riparian forest buffers and other forests important to water quality.
+In 2006, Bay Program partners produced a comprehensive report on forests in the Chesapeake entitled The State of Chesapeake Forests, which was the impetus for two Executive Council directives in 2006 and 2007 The 2007 Directive Protecting the Forests of the Chesapeake Watershed established a watershed-wide goal to protect forests that are important to water quality, such as riparian forests and re-establishes goals for restoring riparian and urban forests.